 - Finally, a diabetic person who drinks too much may have an impaired judgment.
 He or she may choose to consume food that they should avoid.

 Diabetes and Alcohol Consumption: Sip Slowly

 Diabetics should pay extra attention to the amount of alcohol they consume – women are shouldn’t exceed a single drink per day while men with diabetes are advised no more than two drinks.
 Breaching this rule and drinking uncontrollably can lead to a plethora of dangerous conditions.

 For example, if a diabetic person’s blood sugar drops below normal levels due to an alcohol abuse, he or she could develop hypoglycemia – also known as insulin reaction.
 This condition is marked by nervousness, shakiness, sweating, drowsiness, dizziness, and confusion.
 If not treated with glucose promptly, the condition could lead to fainting or even diabetic coma.

 On the other end of the spectrum, if one’s blood sugar level is too high, we talk about hypertension.
 In such cases, the patient will experience chronically high blood pressure which strains the heart and damages the blood vessels, thus increasing the risk of stroke, heart disease, and kidney failure.
 Excessive drinking in these conditions could contribute to the high blood pressure and amplify the associated dangers.

 These are all dreadful conditions to face.
-Yet, perhaps one of the most dangerous effects of drinking alcohol and diabetes is the risk of heart attacks.
+Yet, perhaps one of the most dangerous negative effects of drinking alcohol and diabetes is the risk of heart attacks.
 Figures from American Diabetes Association show heart attacks and cardiovascular diseases are twice as likely to affect diabetic people than those without the condition.
 Add alcoholism to the mix and you’ll quickly realize why the risk multiplies.
 Excessive drinking can:

 - Increase blood pressure